 Last weekend we went on one of said foraging trips and returned with a crazy amount berries.
 While we stuck with the rule of not over picking and leaving plenty behind for wildlife we managed to fill two baskets.
 There were areas that were covered in berry shrubs for as far as I could see.
 I froze a large part of our bounty, made jelly and cordial out of some of them and ate the rest as they were.
 They are so incredible.
 If you do not have the luxury of picking your own you can of course use frozen berries or berries from the store or market.
 However, if there is the slightest chance you might find them because you live close to a park or forest then I urge you to go there and have a look.
 Nothing compares to eating berries that are grown in the wild and so freshly picked.
 In this recipe for oat porridge with berries I used wild blackberries but you can use any other type of berry you prefer.

-- 1 tsp vanilla extract or ½ vanilla bean, scraped
+- 1 teaspoon vanilla extract or ½ vanilla bean

 - Place the milk, maple syrup, vanilla and cardamom into a saucepan and bring to a boil.
 Turn off the heat and leave the pot on the hot plate.

 - Add the instant oats to the hot milk and give it a quick stir.
 Let it sit for about 3 minutes.

 - Just before serving add the 3 tablespoon rolled oats and frozen berries and stir just until combined before pouring into a bowl.
 I like to add rolled oats just in the end so they absorb the remaining liquid and give the porridge a more pleasant texture.

 - Scatter the pistachios on top and drizzle with a bit of maple syrup if you want.